SteveCaine/MapUtil/README.md

 MapUtil
 =======

-This repository contains custom map annotation and map overlay classes for use in apps running iOS 6 and higher, as well as utility code to simplify the use of these classes.
+This repository contains custom map annotation and map overlay classes for use in apps running iOS 6 and higher, including iOS 8, as well as utility code to simplify the use of these classes.
 These are contained in the files:

 * MapOverlay.[h/m] - Classes implementing MKAnnotation and MKOverlay protocols for all subclasses of MKShape: points, circles, polygons, and polylines, as well as polygons based on MKRegions.